-Whitney Richardson is a multidisciplinary storyteller, bridging live experiences, visual art, and technology to gather and inform intellectually curious audiences around the world.
+Whitney Richardson is a multidisciplinary storyteller and project leader, bridging live experiences, visual art, and technology to gather and inform intellectually curious audiences around the world.

 She is currently a Storytelling Research and Production Lead at Apple, where she works alongside senior software engineers to help shape the future of visual storytelling.

 Before joining the Apple team, Whitney spent the past decade working at The New York Times in a variety of roles straddling the newsroom and business side.
 As the Global Events Manager for The Times, Whitney led the team awarded a Times Publisher’s Award for launching The New York Times Climate Hub in 2021, a nine-day in-person and live-streamed event running alongside the COP26 climate conference in Glasgow, Scotland.

 Whitney also launched The Times's first international photo and video exhibition on climate change, “Carbon’s Casualties".
 The exhibition toured to London, Paris, Scotland, and Hong Kong, reaching thousands of audiences in person, and virtually.